 Fatin first started caring for her mother when she suffered from a stroke due to a fall.
-Inspired by her personal experience in caring for her mother, she decided to pick up nursing when she was in school.
+Through this experience, she decided to pick up nursing when she was in school.
 She’s glad that she was able to find her calling and has supported many other individuals like her mother over the past seven years.
 Fatin is now a mother of two and a Homage Care Pro.

 A student.
 A caregiver.

 There was no warning.
 One day my mum seemed well, but all of a sudden, she fell and suffered a stroke.
 The role of caregiving fell on me suddenly, and I was at a loss on what to do.
 My life transformed overnight, from just a carefree secondary school student to a young caregiver shouldering the burden of balancing school and caring for my mum.

 Shuffling between school, home and the hospital became my new normal, especially when mum was recovering.
 At a younger age, I often struggled to understand what was happening in the hospital ward, when doctors and nurses came by.
 I would always sit by my mum’s bedside while the nurses attended to her.
 I was deeply appreciative when the nurses took the effort to help me understand what was happening.
 They would share caregiving tips with me and the steps to take in supporting mum in her recovery.
 That truly left a lasting impression on me.
 Looking back, I realise now that it was those interactions with the nurses that sparked my interest in nursing.

 Pursuing my passion to care

 When I graduated from secondary school and entered the Institute of Technology (ITE), I decided to pursue post-secondary education in nursing.
 During my course, I was attached to a hospital for my internship.
 It was a great opportunity to work directly with patients to deliver care.
 The experience and bonds forged cemented my resolution to pursue a career in nursing.
 It inspired me to want to go above and beyond for patients.